CITES: Implementation

 Bilateral sanctions have been imposed on the basis of national legislation (e.g. the USA used certification under the Pelly Amendment to get Japan to revoke its reservation to hawksbill turtle products in 1991, thus reducing the volume of its exports).

 Infractions may include negligence with respect to permit issuing, excessive trade, lax enforcement, and failing to produce annual reports (the most common).

+In 2022, U.S. prosecutors alleged that CITES documentation was used to export wild-caught crab-eating macaques (Macaca fascicularis) from Cambodia as captive-bred for biomedical research, and the issue later drew CITES Standing Committee scrutiny (see Cambodian crab-eating macaque export controversy).

 Approach to biodiversity conservation

 General limitations about the structure and philosophy of CITES include: by design and intent it focuses on trade at the species level and does not address habitat loss, ecosystem approaches to conservation, or poverty; it seeks to prevent unsustainable use rather than promote sustainable use (which generally conflicts with the Convention on Biological Diversity), although this has been changing (see Nile crocodile, African elephant, South African white rhino case studies in Hutton and Dickinson 2000).
 It does not explicitly address market demand.
 In fact, CITES listings have been demonstrated to increase financial speculation in certain markets for high value species.
 Funding does not provide for increased on-the-ground enforcement (it must apply for bilateral aid for most projects of this nature).

 There has been increasing willingness within the Parties to allow for trade in products from well-managed populations.
 For instance, sales of the South African white rhino have generated revenues that helped pay for protection.
 Listing the species on Appendix I increased the price of rhino horn (which fueled more poaching), but the species survived wherever there was adequate on-the-ground protection.
 Thus field protection may be the primary mechanism that saved the population, but it is likely that field protection would not have been increased without CITES protection.

 In another instance, the United States initially stopped exports of bobcat and lynx hides in 1977 when it first implemented CITES for lack of data to support no detriment findings.
 However, in this Federal Register notice, issued by William Yancey Brown, the U.S. Endangered Species Scientific Authority (ESSA) established a framework of no detriment findings for each state and the Navajo nation and indicated that approval would be forthcoming if the states and Navajo nation provided evidence that their furbearer management programs assured the species would be conserved.
 Management programs for these species expanded rapidly, including tagging for export, and are currently recognized in program approvals under regulations of the U.S. Fish and Wildlife Service.